 Symmetrical doesn’t mean mirrored

 This stunning mantel incorporates large cathedral-style candles on each side.
 Notice how the heights of them vary.
 The mirror in the center is a nice anchoring weight.
 The grouping on the right and left of the mirror are equally weighted, even though the pumpkins are not the same size.
 Sprigs of leaves tie the pumpkins down and create unity with the candle sticks.
-It is not overly cluttered, which often people do with sprigs.
-Good job Sontegable.com
+Just doing get too excited and make it overly cluttered, which often people do with sprigs.

 Earth Textures